 The tale told was bleak and awful.
 It had all the things about it that I had, in my hate, been waiting to hear: disease, destitution, loneliness, and ruination.
 My waiting cup was at long last filled to overflowing and handed to me.

 I dashed it from my lips.
 In one stunned instant, I knew that everything I had been telling myself for nearly 15 years about my deepest feelings for this person had been one of the most carefully constructed and meticulously executed lies I have ever told.
 And one that I had told only to myself.
 One that I had believed.

 It was in one moment revealed to me as a lie because my very first and deepest reactions to the awful news I had been waiting for for so long was neither the glee nor the jubilation I had always imagined, but the exact polar opposite of both these states.

 My first reaction was one of shock, of concern, or wanting to know more, of thinking immediately of which resources I possessed that could be brought to bear to help her, no matter what the cost.

-It sat me down beside the still waters of the inlet with a ringing in my ears.
+It sat me down beside the still waters next to the houseboat with a ringing in my ears.
 Then it cold-cocked me like a ball-peen hammer stroke to the third eye with the truth of what I had been drowning with hate for so long.
-What I'd been hating darkly was not her at all but what I had let happen, in all the small and large ways that you do, to destroy what we had had and would never have again.
+What I’d been hating darkly was not her at all but what I had let happen, in all the small and large ways that you do, to destroy what we had had and would never have again.
 A sad and sorry and shabby truth to be sure.
-All the more sad and sorry and shabby for being, in the end, so very common and ordinary.
+Made all the more sad and sorry and shabby for being, in the end, common and ordinary.